 This leopard Conservation Project is a project of the Wild Cats World foundation:

 Awareness, Acceptance, Education and Donation are the keywords of Wild Cats World to support the endangered wild cats, e.g. by writing articles, sharing info and the best photos of all 36 wild cats species, creating a huge network, giving lectures and presentations.
-Wild Cats World is working closely with various projects in South Africa, like Daniell Cheetah Breeding Farm, Eastern Cape/South Africa, and in Holland with new partner Foundation de Leeuw, Fam. de Kruijf, Anna Paulowna.
+Wild Cats World is working closely with various projects in South Africa and in Holland with new partner Foundation de Leeuw, Fam. de Kruijf, Anna Paulowna.

 Area of Operation The Leopard Conservation Project has been involved in over 60 successful captures throughout Southern Africa.
 With offices in Johannesburg, focus is placed in the Waterberg Region of Limpopo Province covering a study area of approximately 100,000 km2.